jrmontag/mnist-sklearn/README.md

 - [x] build diagnostics (to save with each model)
     - scoring (accuracy + stdev)
     - ``cross_val_predict`` + confusion matrix

-- [] per-experiment executables
+- [x] per-experiment executables
+    - create python module that defines the list of models, steps
+        - use eg ``experiment-1.py`` to read that in and execute from bash
+    - include saving model, logging, saving confusion matrix

+- [] next round of experiments
-    - loop over CV test of: scaling v. no scaling X every default classifier
+    - loop over: scaling v. no scaling X every default classifier
     - then train the winner on all training data  => predict + submission

+- [] if too slow, can we fit a linear model and look at the relative importance of features